Section I – Background Knowledge

 4. Tooling - what tooling will be required?

 5. Conceptual Design – how do we begin the design process?

 7. Final Detailed Design

 9. Project Review and Verification – Risk Management

 12. Design with Plastics Practices – Creating Value through Good Design Practices

-Designing Successful Products with Plastics: Creating Optimum Parts for Successful Products provides expert insight into design considerations required to bring a concept product or part through design and ready-for-production.
+Designing Successful Products with Plastics: Fundamentals of Plastic Part Design provides expert insight into design considerations required to bring a concept product or part through design and ready-for-production.
 The book shows how integrating four key choices—materials, processes, tooling and design—in every design decision allows the designer to fully vet and optimize the design.
-Rather than focusing on design rules and engineering equations used during product manufacture, the emphasis of the book is on what the designer needs to consider during the early conceptual visualization stages, and the detailed stages of the design process.
+Rather than focusing on design rules and engineering equations used during product development, the emphasis of the book is on what the designer needs to consider during the early conceptual visualization stages, and in the detailed stages of the design process.